sasank-555/study-notion/README.md

-# 🚀 My React Project
+# ✨ About This Project

-This project is a React application built with Vite and styled using Tailwind CSS.
-It is designed to be a fast and modern frontend application.

-## 📋 Table of Contents
+Welcome to our basic frontend idea built with React and Vite!
+Dive into our creation and explore the magic of modern frontend development.

+## 🚀 Check Out Our Deployment!

+Experience the live deployment of this project [here](https://study-notion-two-navy.vercel.app).
+Feel free to explore and interact with the application!

 - [Installation](#installation)
 - [Usage](#usage)